I’m not sure if you saw the rant of David Marcus, previously president of PayPal. Complaining his employees weren’t using PayPal apps.

 Love it.
 I implemented it, over some complaints.
 And it worked magic.
 It worked magic with engineers, who really heard the complaints.
 They learned.
 It worked its magic with the sales team (believe it or not).
 While they used EchoSign ten times a day, they didn’t really see it from the customer side.
 Even my most experienced reps loved the experience — and sales reps don’t usually want to waste time on anything that doesn’t make them money.

-Today, there are cool new tools like Intercom and others (please add in the comments) that make support social and can make this 10x easier to implement.
+Today, there great tools like Gorgias, Front, Intercom and many others (please add in the comments) that make support social and can make this 10x easier to implement.

 But whatever you’ve got for support, it’s easy.
 Have everyone pick up a headset, take a chat session, whatever it takes, to do 2 hours of support once a quarter.
 Your customer support team may not appreciate it, 100%.
 Because they’ll have to answer a ton of questions, and basically do Level 2 support for your team.